markbrown87/prototype-nobyte-language/README.md

 ## Development
 ### Notes
-* Testing has been turned to focus building out the prototype.
+* Testing has been turned off to focus building out the prototype.
 Once the prototype has been finished, the redesign/recreation will include the proper TDD method.

 ### Definition of Done
 * ~~100% tests pass~~